canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 juju deploy spark-history-server-k8s -n1 --channel 3.4/stable
 ```

 The Spark History Server needs to connect to the S3 bucket for it to be able to read the logs.
-This integration is provided to the Spark History server charm by the [`s3-integrator`](https://github.com/canonical/s3-integrator) charm.
+This integration is provided to the Spark History Server charm by the [`s3-integrator`](https://github.com/canonical/s3-integrator) charm.
 Let's deploy the `s3-integrator` charm, configure it and integrate it with our `spark-history-server-k8s` deployment.

 ```bash
 # Deploy s3-integrator